cloud-agnost/agnost-website/blog/2023-07-09-why-we-are-developing-agnost.md

 > Features and Capabilities

-Agnost is a comprehensive open-source Kubernetes development platform that brings together all the essential components required to build scalable and secure backend applications.
+Agnost is a comprehensive open-source app development platform that brings together all the essential components required to build scalable and secure backend applications.
 It offers a unified solution, eliminating the need to integrate multiple frameworks, libraries, and services.
 Let's explore the key